wekers/event-sourcing-project/README.md

 3. **Query Service** consumes the event from Kafka → updates **MongoDB** (`pedido_read`).
 4. **Query Service** attempts to call `Command Service` → `/outbox/{id}/processed` to confirm **processing** in the **Command Service**.
    - If offline → saves in `outbox_pending_ack`.
-   - `OutboxAckRetryJob` reprocesses periodically until success.
+   - `OutboxAckRetryJob` reprocesses periodically until successful.
 5. Queries are executed directly in **MongoDB** via the Query Service (Read Models).
-6. `AggregateRebuildService` and `SnapshotStore` ensure efficient rehydration of aggregates.
+6. `AggregateRebuildService` and `SnapshotStore` ensure efficient aggregate rehydration.

 ---